ROCKINGHAM COUNTY GUN CLUB, INC. REIDSVILLE, NORTH CAROLINA

 E. 50% +1 of the Executive Board shall constitute a quorum and a quorum must be present for the Board to act on Club business.

-F. No one, whether elected or appointed may serve more than seven (7) consecutive years on the Board of Directors.
-Said person shall be eligible for office again after a one (1) year absence from the Board.
+F. No one may be elected to more than two consecutive terms nor serve more than seven (7) consecutive years on the Board of Directors.
+Said person shall be eligible for office again after a one year absence from the Board.
 Term limits do not apply to Club Officers.

 G. The resignation of any Officer or Director may be accepted by a majority vote of the remaining members of the Executive Board.
 Any Officer or Director who has four absences from scheduled Board meetings in a calendar year is considered to have resigned.

 H. Any vacancy in the Executive Board may be filled by a majority vote of the remaining members of the Board.
 If there are more than 3 vacancies, an election must be held and the vacancies filled by majority vote of the membership.